solygambas/unity-projects/README.md

 - changing the agent's destination to seek the player.
 - lowering player health and detecting bullet collisions.

+#### C# intermediate concepts

+- using access modifiers: const, readonly, and static.
+- writing overloading methods.
+- using the out and ref parameters.
+- working with interfaces and abstract classes.
+- extending classes and preventing namespace conflicts.
+- leveraging type aliasing.

 Based on [Learning C# by Developing Games with Unity 2021](https://www.amazon.com/Learning-Developing-Games-Unity-2021/dp/1801813949) by Harrison Ferrone (6th Edition, 2021).